 Board Chair.
 The Board Chair shall preside at all meetings of the Board of Directors and shall serve as chair of the Executive Committee.

-Executive Director.
-The Executive Director shall be the chief executive officer of the Corporation.
-The Executive Director supervises the business and affairs of the Corporation, and shall perform such other duties as the STIE Board may assign from time to time.
+Chief Executive Officer.
+The Chief Executive Officer (“CEO”) shall supervise the business and affairs of the Corporation, shall have the authority and duties traditionally assigned to the chief executive officer of a corporation or the executive director of a nonprofit corporation, and shall perform such other duties as the UTRI Board may assign from time to time.
+The CEO may not be a Director.

 In General.
-Except as otherwise described herein, the officers shall have the power, duties, and authority usually incident to their respective offices, unless the same are expressly limited by the STIE Board, and such additional powers and duties as may from time to time be prescribed by the STIE Board, and in addition, the officers shall have the authority to execute in the name and on behalf of the Corporation any and all authorized instruments, including checks, drafts, notes, deeds, contracts and similar instruments.
+Except as otherwise described herein, the officers shall have the power, duties, and authority usually incident to their respective offices, unless the same are expressly limited by the UTRI Board, and such additional powers and duties as may from time to time be prescribed by the UTRI Board, and in addition, the officers shall have the authority to execute in the name and on behalf of the Corporation any and all authorized instruments, including checks, drafts, notes, deeds, contracts and similar instruments.

+Compensation.
+Except for the CEO, no officer will be compensated for services as an officer.
+To the extent approved by the UTRI Board, the Corporation may reimburse Directors for expenses incurred on behalf of the Corporation.

 Finance.

 Financial Oversight by Member.
 Except as otherwise approved by the Member, the Corporation’s cash deposits will be held in an agency account, in the custody of the Member.

 Release of Funds.
-The Member shall release funds from such agency account from time to time only in amounts duly authorized by the STIE Board, as certified by the Treasurer or any assistant treasurer appointed by the STIE Board.
+The Member shall release funds from such agency account from time to time only in amounts duly authorized by the UTRI Board, as certified by the Treasurer or any assistant treasurer appointed by the UTRI Board.

 Indemnification.